International Crane Foundation: History

 The International Crane Foundation was founded in 1973 by two ornithology students at Cornell University, Ron Sauey and George W. Archibald, who envisioned an organization that would combine research, captive breeding and reintroduction, landscape restoration, and education to safeguard the world's 15 crane species.
 In 1973, the Sauey family rented their Horse farm to Ron and George for $1 a year to found the International Crane Foundation in Baraboo, Wisconsin.
 The organization moved to its current location in 1983.

 Archibald was the organization's director from 1973 to 2000.
 He pioneered several techniques there to rear cranes in captivity, including the use of crane costumes by human handlers.
 Archibald spent three years with a highly endangered Whooping crane named Tex, acting as a male crane – walking, calling, dancing – to shift her into reproductive condition.
 Through his dedication and the use of artificial insemination, Tex eventually laid a fertile egg which hatched a chick named Gee Whiz.
+Another crane hatched in ICF care, Walnut, was bred using similar techniques by keeper Chris Crowe at Smithsonian Conservation Biology Institute.

 The International Crane Foundation's office in Rockport, Texas, was demolished in 2017 by Hurricane Harvey, but will be rebuilt.
 The office was located near the Aransas National Wildlife Refuge, an area that sustains the last naturally occurring flock of Whooping cranes.